 As long as the ocean is calm, you can see dolphins any time of year.
 They are in the Tanon Strait all year round, but you need calm waters to view their movements.
 The waters are at their calmest between March and October, but it’s always worth making an enquiry if you want to do this trip whenever you visit.
 Also note that even though March to October are calm, some days may not be perfect and you may not see them.
 It's always best to contact Hostel La Vista to ask their advice.

-The best time of day is the morning when the ocean is at it stillest, but they can be viewed any time of day as long as the water is calm.
+The best time of day is the morning when the ocean is at it stillest, and this is when we viewed them for the second time in Panagsama, Moalboal.
+They can, however, be viewed any time of day as long as the water is calm.
 Sunset is a truly magical time, and I would be very jealous if you saw them at this time of day.
-Check out Hostel La Vista's sunset video, and contact them to book your own dolphin watching experience.

 Why Dolphin Shows, swimming with dolphins in captivity, and seeing captive dolphins is not ethical